royborgen/qbt_port_update/README.md

 This repository contains a Python script designed to automate the integration between Gluetun and qBittorrent Docker containers.
 Specifically, the script fetches the forward port number from the Gluetun container's config location and updates the qBittorrent container's configuration to use this port.

-The script is utilized alongside a cron job to execute daily, ensuring that the forward port is updated post any Watchtower-initiated container updates and restarts.
+The script is utilized alongside a cron job to execute daily, ensuring that the forward port is updated post any Watchtower-initiated container updates and restarts and server reboots.

 ## Workflow
 The script automates the following tasks: